Xzotl42/arm5e/FAQ.md

 ### Why are the description of the abilities, virtues, flaws and spells empty?

+**Update**: Since the crowdfunding on Backerkit in November 2024, the whole game content in under Open License.
+Most of the corebook content has been added to the arm5e-compendia module.
-For copyright reasons, we aren't able to include this content in the system.
-However, the sourcebook and page are provided if you want to include them in your world/compendium.
+~~For copyright reasons, we aren't able to include this content in the system.
+However, the sourcebook and page are provided if you want to include them in your world/compendium.~~
 For spells, we recommend you to download the Grand Grimoire of Hermetic spells (https://atlas-games.com/atlas-cms/resources/downloads/arm5-grand-grimoire-of-hermetic-spells.pdf)

 ## Modules